Our history: From humble beginnings

 1911: A family affair

-In 1911, John persuaded older brother, Timothy, to join the firm and in 1919, William P. Collins joined and became the general manager.
+In 1911, John persuaded older brother, Timothy, to join the firm and in 1919, Tim’s son William P. Collins joined and became the general manager.
+The demand for residential electricity was booming, and the firm’s services were in high demand.

 1950: Building a legacy